Council voted unanimously to move to a single mandate regulatory organization with a commitment to develop and grow a new association

 In what way will the College and Association be made separate?

-The College will focus on regulating Alberta’s registered nurses and nurse practitioners.
-The new association will focus on the profession of nursing, public health policy, and other advocacy.
+The College will focus on regulating Alberta’s registered nurses and nurse practitioners in the public interest.
+The new association will focus on the profession of nursing, advocacy and other programs as the new Association moves forward.

 What is the role of the College?